meilisearch/engine-team/resources/experimental-feature.md

 - Meilisearch CLI: update the `--help` command in the Meilisearch binary so it redirects users to the related GitHub discussion and warns them about the unstable state of the features
 - Documentation: create a small dedicated page about the purpose of the experimental feature.
 This page should contain no usage instructions and redirect users to the related GitHub discussion for more information

-## Some warnings about the usage
+## Usage warnings

-- Experimental features are not recommended to be used in production.
+- Experimental features are not recommended for production environments
-- For some provided experimental features, re-indexing will be needed.
-For this, more than only restarting the search engine, using a dump will be needed to enforce re-indexing.
-This means, in some situations, using a dump might be needed to activate an experimental feature but also to deactivate it.
-The users will be clearly informed in the related discussion how to activate the feature
+- Some experimental features, might required re-indexing.
+In these cases, users will have to use a dump to activate and deactivate an experimental feature.
+Users will be clearly informed about this in the related GitHub discussion

-> ⚠️ When deactivating this kind of experimental feature, since our process is not mature yet, users can have some issues with their DB, even when using a dump.<br>
+> ⚠️ Since this process is not mature yet, users might experience issues with their DB when deactivating these features even when using a dump.<br>
-> We recommend users always save their data (with snapshots and/or dumps) before starting to activate experimental features.
-Of course, the safest method is to use a script to feed Meilisearch.
+> We recommend users always save their data (with snapshots and/or dumps) before activating experimental features.

 ## Technical details